Swimlane Diagrams: How the Layout Makes Accountability Visible Before Anyone Reads the Text

 The bloated lane

 When one lane contains substantially more tasks than the others, that role is the operational bottleneck of the process.
-The bloated lane is the visual proof of a problem the affected role usually already knew about: 'Finance does everything', but the prose description obscured because the tasks were interleaved across paragraphs.
+The bloated lane is the visual proof of a problem the affected role usually already knew about ('Finance does everything'), which the prose description obscured because the tasks were interleaved across paragraphs.
 The heatmap can be combined with the swimlane layout to quantify the bloat: if the bloated lane's tasks also have red Impact-mode colouring, the role is both overloaded and expensive.
 This is the single most common 'aha' moment in a stakeholder workshop on a newly-mapped process.

 The ping-pong path